What Do I Need to Pack for Travelling with My Dog?

-Never leave home without the essentials again.
-Our comprehensive dog travel checklist covers documents, food, safety gear, comfort items, and first aid - everything you need for a stress-free trip with your four-legged friend.
+Never forget the essentials again.
+The complete dog travel checklist - documents, food, safety gear, comfort items, and first aid for stress-free trips.

-We've all been there.
+It's a familiar story.
 You're halfway down the motorway, the dog's happily drooling on the back seat, and that sinking feeling hits: did I pack the poo bags?
-Or worse - you arrive at a gorgeous coastal cottage only to realise you've left the lead hanging on the hook by the front door.
+Or worse - you arrive at a gorgeous coastal cottage only to realise the lead is still hanging on the hook by the front door.
 At home.

-Whether you're heading to the Lake District for a long weekend or crossing the Channel for a European adventure, having a proper packing list makes the difference between a relaxing holiday and a stressful scramble.
-So grab a cuppa, bookmark this page, and let's make sure your next trip with your furry travel companion goes off without a hitch.
+Whether you're heading to the Lake District for a long weekend, driving down to Cornwall, or crossing the Channel for a European adventure (or even flying with your dog from the UK), having a proper packing list makes the difference between a relaxing holiday and a stressful scramble.
+So grab a cuppa, bookmark this page, and let's make sure your next trip with your dog goes off without a hitch.

 Essential Documents